AdaCore/gnatcoverage/qualification/qm/plans/Documentation_Introduction/content.rst

 .. rubric:: Environment

-The context on which GNAT check is used.
+The context on which GNATcoverage is used.

 .. rubric:: GNATcoverage